Laura Lou Brookman, “Revealing Dreiser’s 10-Year Love Secret!” Detroit Free Press, Sunday, April 4, 1937

-This article is full of inaccuracies.
+This article is posted as a downloadable PDF file below.
+The article is full of inaccuracies.
 A transcript is provided below.

 Revealing Dreiser’s 10-Year Love Secret